ngs-docs/2016-aug-nonmodel-rnaseq/welcome.rst

 * gain some experience in the basic command line;
 * get 80% of way to a complete analysis of some data;

-For us:

-* what are the on campus needs? who are the on-campus people?

 2. Safe space and code of conduct
 ---------------------------------